-While lots of places tell you once your pores are bigger you can only ever minimize the appearance of them aka you can cover them up by using clever divert attention skincare.
+While lots of places tell you once your pores are bigger you can only ever minimize the appearance of them aka you can cover them up by using clever attention diverting skincare.
 Like making sure your pores are ‘clean’ so they look smaller.

 — Cheryl Woodman (@HonestyForSkin) 9 July 2018

 Instead, here I’m telling you there is actual evidence to show using skincare with certain carefully selected active ingredients can help shrink your pore size.
 And there are 2 ways it works, I bet you can guess them already;

 - The pores on your face can be shrunk by skincare which helps reduce your skin’s oil/sebum production

 - Large pores can be shrunk by using skincare which helps increase the elasticity of your skin